Car Charging for Landlords & Homeowners

 Mrs Helen Cartwright from the British Landlords Association said: “improvements that will raise the energy performance rating EPC can include replacing old wooden windows and doors for double glazing units, wall and loft insulation.”
 “Existing EPC may be useful if members require another EPC, they can use the BLA discounted EPC through our provider.”
 She said.

 Currently, owners of buildings cannot let with an energy performance rating of F or G (unless they qualify for an exemption).

-Renter will also benefit as they will achieve a reduction in their annual fuel bills.
+Renters will also benefit as they will achieve a reduction in their annual fuel bills.